North Sherman Boulevard Historic District

-The North Sherman Boulevard Historic District is a largely intact neighborhood of stylish homes built from 1907 to 1955 in Milwaukee, Wisconsin.
+The North Sherman Boulevard Historic District is a largely intact neighborhood of stylish homes built from 1907 to 1955 in Sherman Park, Milwaukee, Wisconsin.
 It was added to the National Register of Historic Places in 2004.

 History

 Before 1890 the land that now contains the district was rural, outside the city limits of Milwaukee, but the city was growing.
 In that year the Milwaukee Park Commission bought the land that would become Washington Park.
 In 1891 it bought the 24 acres that would become Sherman Park.
 In 1899 the city annexed both parcels.
 By 1901 the name "Sherman Boulevard" was in use and in years that followed, residential subdivisions were laid out in the area.
 In 1910 the city officially designated the street as a boulevard, meaning that a landscaped median runs between the two roadways.

 Here are some good examples of structures of different styles in the district: